StormbotTCL/Stormbot-TCL-Twitter-Module/README.md

 Changelog - Dates are in Epoch time
 -----------------------------------
+1285244867

+*	Added the ability to link a tweet to a specific status ID so you can chain tweets to form a conversation.
+Use `BOT TWITTER STATUS REPLY <msg id #> <msg text>`

 1285223866

 *	Added the ability to show certain status messages by their ID.
 Result give you who sent, status, source, date/time, and reply-to id so